For Malaysian contractors

 Can I draft a TMP myself or do I need a specialist?

 Technically you can if you have a CTMO (Construction Traffic Management Officer) on your team.
-In practice, most Malaysian main-cons engage a specialist TM contractor (like Muhibah) because (a) the approval process moves faster when the submitter is a known face to JKR/concessionaire engineering teams, (b) the specialist owns the template + recent approval feedback, (c) the specialist also supplies the on-site team and equipment as a bundle.
-Cost difference: DIY costs you ~6 weeks of senior staff time; specialist quote includes draft + submission + revisions for typically RM3,500–RM8,500 depending on project complexity.
+In practice, most Malaysian main-cons engage a specialist TM contractor (like Muhibah) because (a) the design moves faster when the drafter has done dozens of similar TMPs, (b) the specialist owns the template and recent revision feedback, (c) the specialist also supplies the on-site team, equipment and traffic vehicles as a bundle.
+Submission and authority follow-up still stays with the client — we design and support; the client lodges.
+Specialist quotes are project-specific — WhatsApp the scope for a firm number.

-How much does a TMP-only service cost vs. full TMP + on-site delivery?
+How is TMP-only service priced versus full TMP + on-site delivery?

-What happens if I start work without an approved TMP?
+What happens if work starts without an approved TMP?

-Polis Trafik can issue a stop-work order on the spot.
+The authority can issue a stop-work order on the spot.
 JKR can blacklist the contractor for future tenders in that district.
 Highway concessionaires can claim damages for the unauthorised closure.
 For tender-funded projects, payment certification can be withheld.
-The approval process is non-negotiable — build it into your project schedule from day one.
+The approval process is non-negotiable — build it into your project schedule from day one and let the design + submission run in parallel with mobilisation prep.